 Price: Free / $4.99

 Grand Mountain Adventure is another relaxing ski game.
 This one uses 3D graphics rather than 2D like the Alto’s games.
 In addition to its above average graphics, the game play is super smooth and satisfying.
 There are objectives and such, but you can totally ignore them if you want to.
 There are no time limits or energy counters.
 The game also includes controller support, a rudimentary trick system, and multiple mountains to ski down.
 The first mountain is free with the download and the premium version is $4.99.
+You can also get this on Google Play Pass for free if you use it.

 I Love Hue and I Love Hue Too